 What's So Great about Independent Insurance Agents?

-The independent insurance agent can be very helpful in deciphering the land of disability insurance.
+An independent insurance agent can be very helpful in deciphering the land of disability insurance.
 In fact, they can be your knight in shining armor when it comes to insurance.

-The independent insurance agent knows where to find the insurance goods with some of the best carriers at their fingertips, ready to go.
+These agents know where to find the insurance goods with some of the best carriers at their fingertips, ready to go.

 Knowing which carrier accepts what risk factors and what coverage they provide is their job, and they love it.
 Ready to take on anything that gets thrown at them, they are the perfect person to have on your insurance speed dial.